-For the last 31 years, photojournalist Jimmy Nelson has travelled across countries taking portraits of tribal and indigenous people.
-With the sound purpose of raising awareness about the world’s indigenous cultures, he creates aesthetic visual imagery as a reminder of the drastic homogenising forces of a globalising world.
+For the last 31 years, photojournalist and photographer Jimmy Nelson has travelled across countries to take portraits of tribal and indigenous people.
+With his sound purpose to raise awareness about the world’s indigenous cultures, he creates aesthetic visual imagery as a reminder of the drastic homogenizing forces of a globalising world.

-In his book Before They Pass Away, published in 2013 by TeNeues, Nelson took a five-year journey across Europe, Asia, Africa, South America, and the South Pacific during which he visited 35 indigenous communities.
-Using a 50 year old 5 x 4 inch camera, he photographed and documented their lives, bridging cultural barriers of two completely different worlds.
+In his book Before They Passed Away, published in 2013 by TeNeues, Nelson took a five-year-journey across Europe, Asia, Africa, South America and the South Pacific during which he visited 35 indigenous communities.
+Using a 50-year-old 5 x 4 inch camera, he photographed and documented their lives, bridging the cultural barriers of two completely different worlds.
 Nelson’s photographs have taken the world by storm, with exhibitions held in major cities like London, New York, Paris and Shanghai.

-For the past 20 years, photographer and botanist Ch’ien Lee has engaged in wildlife photography in Borneo.
+For the past 20 years, photographer and botanist Chien C. Lee has engaged in wildlife photography in Borneo.
 He aims to inspire a deeper understanding and respect for mother nature.

 His photos are inspired by the intricate interactions and adaptations of the rainforest organisms that showcase the wondrous complexity of the ecosystems.
-From close-ups of rare insects, to landscapes of Borneo’s breathtaking scenery, Ch’ien Lee offers a new and unique perspective on nature.
+From close-ups of rare insects, to landscapes of Borneo’s breathtaking scenery, Chien C. Lee offers a new and unique perspective on nature.

 His photographs have appeared in numerous articles and books, some of which are A Walk Through the Lowland Rainforest of Sabah, Visions of Mulu, Pitcher Plants of Sarawak, and The Fishes of Kuching Rivers.